Measuring the Change

 d) children aged 5-14 years performing household chores for at least 21 hours per week.

 The chart displays differences in the percentage of children aged 5-17 in child labour by sex and region.
-Complete disaggregated data to compare groups is provided for 2007.
+Complete disaggregated data to compare groups is provided for 2007 and 2016.

 Children in Hazardous Work, Aged 5-14 (Source: ILO)